rjhinrichs/aimoralcode/values.md

 ---

 _These diagrams are part of the visual taxonomy created to guide the implementation and evaluation of ethically aligned AI systems under the AI Moral Code project._
+---

+_These diagrams are part of the visual taxonomy created to guide the implementation and evaluation of ethically aligned AI systems under the AI Moral Code project._

+---

+## Intellectual Property & Use License

+The content and visual diagrams on this page are © 2025 Ran Hinrichs and the AI Moral Code Project.
+All rights reserved.

+You may cite or reference this material for educational or non-commercial research purposes, but reproduction, modification, or redistribution in whole or in part requires explicit written permission.

+To request permissions, contact: [ran@aimoralcode.org](mailto:ran@aimoralcode.org)